Daily Houserule tweets: January 2023

 2023-01-02: A tweak to Light Walk skill:

-• If a Stealth roll takes penalties for surface (leaves, gravel, etc.), let Light Walk’s margin of success first subtract directly from that penalty.
+• If a Stealth roll takes penalties for the surface (dry leaves, gravel, etc.), let Light Walk’s margin of success first subtract directly from that penalty.

 • MoS beyond that offers its usual (lesser) benefit to Stealth.